Connor9994/Dale_and_Dawson_Task_Generator/README.md

 - Call of Nature
 - Refreshment Recess

+## 🤝 Contributing

+We welcome contributions!
+Feel free to:
+- Add new authentic game tasks
+- Improve the UI/UX
+- Suggest new features
+- Report bugs

+For simple task edits/suggestions, feel free to write out an "issue" instead of sending a pull request and I'll get around to it ASAP.

 ## Disclaimer

 This is a fan-made tool and not officially affiliated with the game developers.
 Use responsibly!